 - Vohra-Gupta, S. & Fong, R. (2021).
 Macro Social Work Practice with Asian American Communities.
 Encyclopedia of Macro Social Work Practice.

 - Petruzzi, L., Vohra-Gupta, S., Valdez, C & Cubbin, C. (2021).
 Nativity moderates the relationship between nationality and healthcare access from some Latinix women in the United States.
 Ethnicity and Health.

-Health disparities, social determinants of health, interpersonal violence, health policy, racial equity, critical race theory.
+Health disparities, social determinants of health, interpersonal violence, health policy.